 5. Xi Shi (西施)

-One of the legendary Four Great Beauties of China, Xi Shi lived during the Spring and Autumn Period of Chinese history, and was a citizen of the Ancient State of Yue.
+One of the legendary Four Great Beauties of China, Xi Shi lived during the Spring and Autumn Period, and was a citizen of the Ancient State of Yue.

 As for what happened to Xi Shi following the defeat of Wu, there are at least six different theories.
 The simplest version states that she was killed during the Yue offensive.
 Another version claims that she felt deeply remorseful for what she did to Fuchai, who treated her well, and committed suicide.

-Yet another version states that she vanished with Fan Li, thereafter leading a reclusive and peaceful life.
-For Chinese Wuxia story lovers, Xi Shi briefly appears in Louis Cha’s Sword of the Yue Maiden.
+Yet another version states that the legendary Chinese beauty vanished with Fan Li, thereafter leading a reclusive and peaceful life.
+For Chinese Wuxia story lovers, Xi Shi famously appears in Louis Cha’s Sword of the Yue Maiden.
 In this pop fiction depiction, Xi Shi’s beauty was described as so breath-taking, she was capable of taking the heart of any man, or woman, who looks upon her.

 6. Imperial Consort Yang (杨贵妃)

-Like Xi Shi, Tang Dynasty Concubine Yang, maiden name Yang Yuhuan (杨玉环), was one of the legendary Four Great Beauties of China.
+Like Xi Shi, Tang Dynasty Concubine Yang, maiden name Yang Yuhuan (杨玉环), was one of the four legendary Chinese beauties of Ancient China.

 Born in AD 719, she married Prince Li Mao at the age of fourteen.
 Rather appallingly, Li Mao’s father i.e. Emperor Tang Xuanzong then took a liking to the young beauty following the death of his favorite consort.

-To “transfer” Yang into his harem, the wily emperor first arranged for the beauty to become a Taoist nun.
-After Yang returned to the palace in AD 745, she was bestowed the title of Imperial Consort, with many of her family members also conferred official posts.
+To “transfer” Yang into his harem, the wily emperor first arranged for Yang to become a Taoist nun.
+After she returned to the palace in AD 745, she was bestowed the title of Imperial Consort, with many of her family members also conferred official posts.
 Such cronyism significantly hastened the decline of the Tang dynasty.